-No further action regarding stormwater management is required for this detailed site plan review.
+Comment: No further action regarding stormwater management is required for this detailed site plan review.

-16. Permit Review: The required setbacks, driveway dimensions, and lot coverage must be demonstrated on the plan.
-As noted above, the proposed layout is in conformance with the required zoning standards, but the proper dimension lines and lot coverage information must be shown on the plans.

-17. Department of Public Works and Transportation (DPW&T): DPW&T provided the following comments:
+- 16. Permit Review: In a referral dated July 2, 2009 (Glascoe to Lindsay), the Permit Review Section noted that required setbacks, driveway dimensions, and lot coverage should be demonstrated on the plan.
+As noted above, the proposed layout is in conformance with the required zoning standards, but the proper dimension lines and lot coverage information should be shown on the plans. - 17.
+Department of Public Works and Transportation (DPW&T): In a memorandum dated August 27, 2009 (Abraham to Lindsay), DPW&T provided the following comments: - a.

-- a.
 The site is located at the south end of Joel Lane, approximately 500 feet south of its intersection with Temple Boulevard.
 Extension of Joel Lane to be consistent with the existing master plan for roadways and must be coordinated with The Maryland-National Capital Park and Planning Commission (M-NCPPC) and DPW&T. - b.
 Full width, two-inch mill and overlay for all County roadway frontages is required. - c.
 All stormwater management drainage systems and facilities are to be constructed in accordance with the approved Stormwater Management Concept Plan 42317-2004-00 dated January 18, 2007, DPW&T Specifications and Standards. - d.
 Conformance with DPW&T street tree and street lighting standards and utility policy is required.
 Coordination with various utility companies is required. - e.
 Sidewalks are required along all roadways within the property limits in accordance with Sections 23-105 and 23-135 of the County Road Ordinance. - f.
 All improvements within the public rights-of-way (ROW), as dedicated for public use to the County, are to be in accordance with the County's Road Ordinance, DPW&T's Specifications and Standards, and the Americans with Disabilities Act (ADA). - g.
 Culs-de-sac are required to allow, at a minimum, the turning movement for a standards WB-40 vehicle and a standard length fire truck.
 When considering the turning movement, it is assumed that parking is provided on the outside edge or radius of the cul-de-sac. - h.
 The applicant needs to provide adequate sight distance in accordance with the American Association of State Highway Transportation Officials (AASHTO) standards for all proposed access points within the site. - i.
 A soils investigation report which includes subsurface exploration and geotechnical engineering evaluation for public streets is required. - 18.
 As required by Section 27-285(b) of the Zoning Ordinance, the detailed site plan represents a reasonable alternative for satisfying the site design guidelines of Subtitle 27, Part 3, Division 9 of the Prince George's County Code without requiring unreasonable cost and without detracting substantially from the utility of the proposed development for its intended use.